 Security enthusiast | Geocacher | Objectivist | Blogger | Researcher | Speaker | Amateur media critic | Wannabe toucan owner

 I am a fourth-year student in the M.S.
-Computing Security program at RIT, just starting my career in the industry and striving to create secure, inclusive, accessible, and joyful technologies for all to use.
+Computing Security program at RIT, just starting my career in the industry and striving to make technology more secure and accessible for everyone.
 My research interests are in system and network forensics, open-source intelligence, and disinformation.

 I frequently participate in computer security red/blue competitions, Capture the Flag tournaments, and STEM outreach events around the world.
 Recently, I have been researching ways to apply OSINT to search and rescue missions, law enforcement cases, and threat intelligence.
 I also enjoy being a lifelong student by incorporating other disciplines and perspectives into my activities, from psychology and sociology to philosophy, journalism, communications, and political science.

 Technical, professional, educational, and volunteer involvements